Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Hamilton Regional Indian Centre (HRIC)

-The HRIC offers the GREAT Employment Program which assists Six Nations community members in Hamilton by supportng them in obtaining access to employment programs and services.
+The HRIC offers the GREAT Employment Program which assists Six Nations community members in Hamilton by supporting them in obtaining access to employment programs and services.

 Pride at Work

-Pride at Work Canada encourages organizations to support authenticity at a corporate level and create workplaces where LGBT employees will be more able to be themselves and, ultimately, to be more productive.
+Pride at Work Canada encourages organizations to support authenticity at a corporate level and create workplaces where 2SLGBTQIA+ employees will be more able to be themselves and, ultimately, to be more productive.

 YWCA Hamilton